Medicare COVID-19 Vaccine Shot Payment

 • Prior to August 24, 2021, communal spaces of a multi-unit living or communal arrangement

-• Hospitals (except when the Medicare patient’s home has been made provider-based to a hospital during the COVID-19 PHE)
+• Hospitals (except when the Medicare patient’s home was made provider-based to a hospital during the COVID-19 PHE)

 What Other Restrictions Apply?

-Medicare only pays the additional amount for administering the COVID-19 vaccine in the home if the sole purpose of the visit is to administer a COVID-19 vaccine.
+Medicare only pays the additional amount for administering the COVID-19 vaccine in the home if the sole purpose of the visit is to administer 1 or more Part B preventive vaccines (including the COVID-19 vaccine).
 Medicare doesn’t pay the additional amount if you provide another Medicare service in the same home on the same date.
 In those situations, Medicare pays for administering the COVID-19 vaccine at the standard amount (approximately $40 per dose).

-If you administer the COVID-19 vaccine to more than 1 Medicare patient in a single home in the same multi-unit or communal living arrangement on the same day, Medicare pays:
+If you administer Part B preventive vaccines, including the COVID-19 vaccine, to more than 1 Medicare patient in a single home in the same multi-unit or communal living arrangement on the same day:

-• Approximately $40 to administer each dose of the COVID-19 vaccine, including additional doses and booster doses
+• Medicare pays approximately $40 to administer each dose of the COVID-19 vaccine, including additional doses and booster doses

-• Starting August 24, 2021, Medicare pays the additional payment amount (approximately $35 per dose administered), for up to a maximum of 5 vaccine administration services per home unit or communal space within a single group living location
+• Starting August 24, 2021, Medicare pays the additional payment amount (approximately $38 per dose administered for CY 2024) for up to a maximum of 5 vaccine administration services per home unit or communal space within a single group living location

 Examples: